Working with SObjects

 # Update in Salesforce

-# Only send modified fields
+# Send only the modified fields

 Deleting Records

-account = read(Account, "001xxxxxxxxxxxxxxx")
+account = fetch(Account, "001xxxxxxxxxxxxxxx")

 Upsert with External ID